-Conservative Party 25 Councillors
+Conservative Party 21 Councillors

-Labour Party 15 Councillors
+Labour Party 16 Councillors

-Liberal Democrat Party 9 Councillors
+Liberal Democrat Party 10 Councillors

+Independent 1 Councillor

+1 Vacancy

 Pendle has 20 wards and the Council is composed of 49 councillors with one-third elected three years in four.
-The model of governance which operated during 2018/19 was a streamlined Committee System.
+The model of governance which operated during 2019/20 was a streamlined Committee System.
 The Council appoints the Leader.
-The Policy and Resources Committee comprises 17 Councillors including the Leader.
+The Policy and Resources Committee comprises 13 Councillors including the Leader.

-The arrangements for scrutiny under the committee system, introduced in 2018/19, operate via a Task and Finish Committee as required and also provided by the Council's Call-in procedures.
+The arrangements for scrutiny under the committee system which was re-introduced in 2018/19 operate via a Task and Finish Committee as required and via the Council's Call-in procedures.